Why petty cash is bad for your business

-Petty Cash is a pre-existing sum of money kept in the office that employees can use for their company expenditure.
+Petty cash is a pre-existing sum of money kept in the office that employees can use for their company expenditure.
 Like its name ‘petty’, this cash is meant to be used for small, daily office items.

 How companies manage their petty cash system varies in general.
 Some companies choose to allocate different amounts for different departments, while others prefer to have a lump-sum for all employees in the business.
 The goal is to allow employees easy access to cash.

-However, an over-reliance on petty cash can get quite chaotic, and it isn’t a good process in the long run.
+An over-reliance on petty cash can get quite chaotic, and it isn’t a good process in the long run.
 Let’s look at some of the reasons why.

 Risk of Fraud